nucleome/docs/source/component_genome.rst

 You can choose a file format for the downloaded image from pixel-based graphics (png format) and vector-based graphics (SVG, pdf).
 Vector-based graphics can be further edited for publication using the edit tool provided on the Nucleome Browser or commercial software such as Adobe Illustrator.
 Notably, the print function can only save the current panel into an image file.
-You need to save views for different genome browser panels one-by-one.
+You need to save views for different genome browser panels one by one.

 .. figure:: img/figures_chapter_3/ch3_gbrowser_print.png
     :align: center